YanisChrys/simulations/README.md

 ```
 snakemake -s PATH/TO/SMKFILE/snakemake_sims --dag --forceall | dot -Tpdf > graph_of_jobs.pdf
 ```
+## Combine unplaced scaffolds into one entry to reduce number of output files
+`combineUnplaced.sh`
+takes each unplaced scaffold (hardcoded for vgp Taeniopygia guttata -- careful) and combine them by separating by 1000 Ns each time.

 ## BUSCO:

 For BUSCO, it is preferable to use it `offline`.
 To do that, download the desired dataset from [here](https://busco-data.ezlab.org/v5/data/lineages/), unpack and place in folder with: